In terms of setting expectations, sales targets send a clear message about what it takes to be a paid-up member of the sales team.

 Clearly communicating the sales targets is critical to the company’s sales team so it’s important to do it right.

-1. Involve Sales Managers in the target setting process
+1. Involve Sales Managers in the quota setting process

 Involving your Sales Managers will have two results: